We want to create sustainable added value with our projects – for cities and the people who live there!

 With smart facilities, we ensure that there is nothing to keep residents from walking, cycling or taking public transport.
 A permanent storage unit for bicycles is standard in all of our projects!
 For trips by car, we’re increasingly using intelligent parking systems (such as rotational parking) to maximize the use of parking areas through extremely efficient parking management.
 We also provide charging facilities and dedicated car-sharing spaces wherever possible – making it easier for residents to drive ecologically!

-- Lower energy consumption on sites by reducing standby power to zero with smart timers and LED lighting
+- We are lowering energy consumption on construction sites by reducing standby consumption to zero with smart timers and LED lighting.